-In fact, the functions that can be represented as power series are exactly
+In fact, the functions that can be represented as power series are exactly those functions which are infinitely differentiable on some open interval.

-Definition 9.4.4 The Taylor series generated by f(x) and centered at x = c is given by with an interval of convergence determinable by series convergence rules.
+Definition 9.4.2 The Taylor series generated by f(x) and centered at x = c is given by with an interval of convergence determinable by series convergence rules.
 When c=0,